Good news for subscription and recurring businesses. Visa and Mastercard launch initiatives to boost Account Updater coverage in the next year.

-The subscription economy is growing fast, and influencing the way many of us interact with brands.
-Now, it is possible to subscribe to music, TV shows, disposable razors, and even socks!
+The subscription economy is growing fast.
+Now it's possible to subscribe to music, TV shows, disposable razors, and even socks.
 And the likes of Uber have shown just how easy card on file payments can be.

 What is Account Updater?

-Account Updater is a service that enables businesses to automatically update their customers’ stored card details.
-It is known under different names depending on the scheme: Visa’s solution is called Visa Account Updater (VAU), and Mastercard refers to their service as the Automatic Billing Updater (ABU).
-It is currently available in the U.S., U.K., Ireland, Italy, and Greece.
+Account Updater is a service that lets you update your customers’ stored card details.
+It has different names depending on the scheme.
+For Visa, it's Visa Account Updater (VAU).
+For Mastercard, it's Automatic Billing Updater (ABU).

-Account Updater works by providing information to the acquirer about lost and stolen cards, non-activated cards, and closed card accounts.
-This ensures you always have the correct card on file, so your payments remain uninterrupted and your customers benefit from a constant service.
+Account Updater works by providing information about lost and stolen cards, non-activated cards, and closed card accounts.
+This ensures you always have the correct card on file.
+So your payments remain uninterrupted and your customers enjoy a constant service.

 This can only be good news.
-But some businesses and acquirers remain hesitant, due to lack of Issuer participation, and perceived poor data quality.
-In response to these concerns, and to encourage further adoption, Visa and Mastercard have introduced new initiatives.
+But some businesses and acquirers are hesitant.
+This is because of lack of Issuer participation, and the perceived poor quality of the data.
+So, to encourage further adoption, Visa and Mastercard have introduced new initiatives.

 So what’s changing?

-As of October 1st, Visa has made Issuer participation in Visa Account Updater mandatory in the U.S. Similarly, in the E.U.
-Visa has introduced fees for Issuers that do not provide up to date information for expired cards in the Account Updater system (unlike in the U.S., this is not an explicit mandate).
+In October 2016, Visa made Issuer participation mandatory in the U.S. It also introduced fees in the E.U.
+Visa for Issuers that do not provide up to date information for expired cards.
+Although, unlike in the U.S., it is not an explicit mandate in the E.U.

 Adyen’s Account Updater offering

-Adyen makes the Account Updater service easy, and largely automated.
-We maintain a central database of card data and, depending on the response from the schemes on a given update request, we register the update, and notify our customers.
-Importantly, Adyen customers retain full control over when they want to start charging the updated card details.
+Adyen makes the Account Updater service easy and automates a bulk of the work.
+We maintain a central database of card data, register updates from the schemes and let you know.
+You always have full control over when you want to start charging the updated card details.

-We offer several comprehensive integration options including single and bulk update requests triggered by the merchant.
-We also offer a lightweight integration with automated update logic, based on lifecycle events, such as payment refusal and upcoming card expiry date.
+We offer several integration options.
+These include both single and bulk update requests, triggered by you.
+We also offer a lightweight integration with automated update logic.
+We calculate this based on events such as payment refusals and upcoming card expiry date.

 Adyen Account Updater is available to all Adyen customers operating in covered regions.

-If you are excited about the potential impact Account Updater could have on your business, get in touch with your Account Manager or contact sales below:
+Are you excited about the potential impact of Account Updater on your business?
+Get in touch with your Account Manager or contact support.